-There were three anchor questions and nine new questions in this paper and all the topics were felt relevant to clinical practice.
+There were three anchor questions and nine new questions relevant to clinical practice in this paper.
 The pass rate for this paper was lower than previous exam diets and is derived from poor performance on anatomy in the paediatric question, physiology/hyponatraemia in the ICU question, and opioid equivalence in the pain question.